NFL star Richard Sherman issues apology following arrest, vows to seek help for 'mental and emotional health'

 NFL cornerback Richard Sherman broke his silence for the first time following his arrest on Wednesday, saying in a statement posted to social media that he is "deeply remorseful" and will seek help for his "mental and emotional health."

-Sherman, 33, posted a statement on Friday shortly after the King County Prosecuting Attorney’s Office announced he would be facing five criminal charges, including driving under the influence and two domestic-violence-related misdemeanors following his arrest outside his in-laws’ residence in Redwood.
+Sherman, 33, posted a statement on Friday shortly after the King County Prosecuting Attorney’s Office announced he would be facing five criminal charges, including driving under the influence and two domestic-violence-related misdemeanors following his arrest outside his in-laws’ residence in Redmond.

 NFL VETERAN RICHARD SHERMAN FACES MULTIPLE CRIMINAL CHARGES AFTER ARREST